gseridon/LumiMonitor/index.md

 Schedule-wise, I am a behind on loading the operating system and the breadboard milestone, as I have not been able to get the RP3 to work properly.
 This puts me approximately two weeks behind schedule.
 However, if I should get the new RP4 by this weekend, I will be attempting to catch up on installing the OS and connecting the sensor to the breadboard by next week.
 If all goes well, I will be able to get back on schedule.

-I have found the code for the si7021 temperature/humidity sensor as well, and will be attempting to use this code to test the sensor.
+I have found the code for the si7021 temperature/humidity sensor as well, and will be attempting to use this code to test the sensor when the RP4 has arrived and set up properly.
 It is uploaded <a href="https://github.com/gseridon/LumiMonitor/blob/master/Software/si7021_test_code.py">here</a>.